Skip to content

 (1)Community Registration

-Community liaisons can register a community account and log in to the OSPP system through the community login portal on the official website, fill in community information, and complete community registration.
+• The community liaison can register a community account, log in to the OSPP system through the community login portal on the official website, and fill in the community profile.
+Community registration is successful once the committee approves the community profile.

-• The information provided by the community liaison must be valid to avoid registration failure due to inaccurate information.
+• The community information provided by the community liaison must be valid to avoid registration failure due to inaccurate information.

-A. Number of Projects
+A. Projects Quantity

 B. Project Types